First watch the overview video:

 Who’s it for?

 Anyone, anywhere, as long as you’ve got WiFi.
 But this is a real business.
 You’ll need to treat it as such.
 A positive attitude, willingness to learn and execute, perseverance, and patience are all key.
 The more time you can devote to it, the better.
-In terms of money, we recommend you have at least $500 to launch.
+In terms of money, we recommend you have at least one thousand dollars to launch.